7 Types of PPE (Personal Protective Equipment)

 Personal Protective Equipment (PPE) plays a crucial role in safeguarding workers from a wide spectrum of workplace hazards.
 However, PPE is only effective when chosen correctly, maintained regularly, and worn consistently.
 By understanding the different types of PPE, their global standards, and how to select and retain them, organizations can significantly reduce workplace injuries and fatalities.

-At CORE EHS, we go beyond compliance by helping organizations build a strong safety culture.
+At CORE-EHS, we go beyond compliance by helping organizations build a strong safety culture.
 Our expertise spans PPE training programs, safety audits, hazard reporting systems, and digital safety management tools that empower businesses to create safer, more resilient workplaces.

 The type of PPE depends on the nature of workplace hazards identified during a risk assessment.
 Factors like exposure level, task duration, and potential severity guide the selection to ensure the chosen PPE offers adequate protection.